Skip to main content

 Psychiatry

-Cadence: Initial review post-stabilization; weekly/biweekly as needed
+Cadence: Initial review post-stabilisation; weekly/biweekly as needed

 Purpose: Medication review